Skip To Content

 Industry Partner for Decarbonization

 Based on researched commissioned by APM Terminals a white paper was published that concludes that battery electric container handling equipment (CHE) can help drive net zero ports within this decade.
-But despite being one of the world’s largest terminal operating companies, we cannot do this alone.
-Rather we have mobilised efforts across the whole industry to accelerate the adoption of battery-electric CHE.
+Thus, we have mobilized efforts across the whole industry to accelerate the adoption of battery-electric CHE.

 In 2023, APM Terminals established The Zero Emission Port Alliance (ZEPA) - an industry-wide strategic coalition with the goal of accelerating the journey to zero emissions for container handling equipment (CHE) on ports.
 Based on research from the recent whitepaper developed jointly by APM Terminals and DP World, the alliance is working to increase industry wide-adoption of battery-electric container handling equipment by making it more affordable, attractive and accessible.
 This will be achieved through: